 - Moog sounds are in the U-he Diva as well.
 There is a starting preset.

-- Crumar Trilogy – A Crumar synth was rumored to be one that Boards of Canada used.
-It was probably not the Trilogy, but this synth has the essence of the Crumar sound.
-It does sound a lot like some Boards of Canada sounds.
+- Crumar Trilogy or Delta – A Crumar synth was rumored to be one that Boards of Canada used.
+It was probably not the Trilogy or the Delta, but these synths have the essence of the Crumar sound.
+They do sound a lot like some Boards of Canada sounds.

-- I have not found a vst plugin but in Kontakt, the instrument The Sounds of the Trilogy by Synth Magic is a great representation of the Trilogy.
+- I have not found a vst plugin but in Kontakt, the instrument The Sounds of the Trilogy and The Sounds of the Delta both by Synth Magic are very close to the BoC sound.

 - In a vst, the U-he Diva can make a Trilogy-like sound.
 Some experimentation is needed.